jonsolakis-c51/c51/README.md

 example of how you would have to integrate with the database to test out the controller.
 The Unit test also tests the same functionality but instead the repository is mocked and injected into the controller forcing it to return a certain set of data.
-This is an example of how to test individual components without relying on 3rd party dependancies.
+This is an example of how to test individual components without relying on 3rd party dependencies.

 To Run the Unit Tests you will have to ssh into the container
 ```docker exec -it {containerID} bash``` and once inside the container Run: